 My takeaway

-The early part of ML system design is mostly about framing.
+The early part of ML system design is mostly about framing, and I think this is probably the most important phase of the work, and the hardest one too.

 What is the business objective?
 What prediction problem actually supports it?
 What data exists?
 How reliable are the labels?
 What does the system need to optimize: latency, throughput, cost, interpretability, adaptability?

-By the time model training starts, many important system decisions have already been made.
+By the time model training starts, many important system decisions should have already been made.